KhronosGroup/Vulkan-Profiles/layer/TUTORIAL.md

 # Technical Details

-The Profiles Layer is a Vulkan layer that can modify the results of Vulkan PhysicalDevice queries based on a profile file (JSON format), thus simulating some of the capabilities of a device by overriding the capabilities of the actual device under test.
+The Profiles Layer is a Vulkan layer that can modify the results of Vulkan PhysicalDevice queries based on a profiles file (JSON format), thus simulating some of the capabilities of a device by overriding the capabilities of the actual device under test.

 Please note that this device simulation layer "simulates", rather than "emulates".
 By that we mean that the layer cannot add emulated capabilities that do not already exist in the system's underlying actual device.